misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --monitor-mode scrobble_health --doctor
 ```

-Doctor verifies scoped Spotify recent-play access and Last.fm recent-track access without changing the saved health state.
-If Spotify rotates the refresh token during that check, Doctor atomically updates only `SPOTIFY_SCROBBLE_REFRESH_TOKEN` in the selected dotenv file so later monitoring can continue.
-After a successful check it prints the monitoring command for the detected installation and preserves the selected configuration plus dotenv paths.
+Doctor checks access to Spotify recent plays and Last.fm tracks, then prints the matching monitoring command.
+It preserves alert history but may save a replacement Spotify refresh token if the service rotates it.

 To inspect the actual Spotify and Last.fm track histories instead of only their counts, add `--verbose`: